Consult a Top Citizenship Lawyer & Begin Building a Life in the United States

 - Applicant has been a lawful permanent resident for five years (or three years for spouses of United States Citizens)

 - Applicant is 18 years old or older

 - Applicant is of good moral character (Note: conviction of certain crimes will preclude you from being able to establish that you have good moral character.
-An experienced immigration attorney can help you understand whether these grounds may apply to you.)
+Experienced immigration lawyers can help understand whether these grounds may apply to you and your individual case.)

 - Applicant can speak, read, and write English

 - Applicant must pass a test on U.S. history and government

 - Applicant was physically present in the U.S. at least half the requisite time (2 ½ of the previous 5 years)

 - Applicant has maintained lawful permanent residence continuously

 - Applicant swears loyalty to the U.S. by taking an oath of allegiance